Model-based clustering of categorical data based on the Hamming distance: Empirical analysis

 \subsection{Analysis of Zoo data}

 We illustrate the HMM on the Zoo dataset, available at the UCI machine learning repository (\url{https://archive.ics.uci.edu/}) and previously analyzed in \citet{zhang_clustering_2006}.
-The Zoo dataset consists of $101$ animals for which $p=16$ categorical features are available that are hair, feathers, eggs, milk, airborne, aquatic, predator, toothed, backbone, breathes, venomous, fins, tail, domestic, cat-size, and legs.
-The first 15 attributes are dichotomous while the legs variable has six categories.
-The animals were classified by specialists into $7$ different classes (mammals, birds, reptiles, fish, amphibians, insects, and mollusks), with group sizes $41$, $20$, $5$, $13$, $4$, $8$ and $10$.
+The Zoo dataset consists of $101$ animals for which $p=16$ categorical features are available: hair, feathers, eggs, milk, airborne, aquatic, predator, toothed, backbone, breathes, venomous, fins, tail, domestic, cat-size, and legs.
+The first 15 attributes are dichotomous, while the legs variable has six categories.
+Specialists classified the animals into $7$ different classes (mammals, birds, reptiles, fish, amphibians, insects, and mollusks), with group sizes $41$, $20$, $5$, $13$, $4$, $8$ and $10$.

-We run the Gibbs sampler in Section \ref{sec:gibbs_sampler} for 25,000 iterations with a 5,000 iteration burn-in.
-We set the hyperparameters $v_j=6$ and $w_j=0.25$, when $m_j=2$ and $v_j=3$ and $w_j=0.5$ when $m_j=6$, $j=1, \dots, p$; this choice corresponds to a prior distribution on the normalized Gini's index that is similar to the uniform distribution, see Section \ref{sec:bayes}.
-We also set $\Lambda=7$ and $\gamma=0.68$, that leads to a prior distribution of the number of clusters $K$ centered on seven, see the left panel of Figure \ref{fig:post}.
-The plot also shows the posterior distribution of $K$.
+We set the hyperparameters $v_j=6$ and $w_j=0.25$ when $m_j=2$ and $v_j=3$ and $w_j=0.25$ when $m_j=6$, $j=1, \dots, p$; this choice corresponds to a prior distribution on the normalized Gini's index that is similar to the uniform distribution, see Section \ref{sec:bayes}.
+We also set $\Lambda=7$ and $\gamma=0.68$, which leads to a prior distribution of the number of clusters $K$ centered on seven, see the left panel of Figure \ref{fig:post}.
+We run the Gibbs sampler detailed in Section \ref{app:gibbs} for 25,000 iterations with a 5,000 iteration burn-in.
+The computational time on an Intel(R) Core(TM) i7-8550U CPU processor with a base frequency of 1.80GHz is roughly 0.01 seconds per iteration.
+The left panel of Figure \ref{fig:post} shows the posterior distribution of $K$.
 Clearly, the data shrink the posterior probability mass function towards seven clusters.
-The right panel of Figure \ref{fig:post} displays the posterior similarity matrix, that is the proportion of times that two observations have been assigned to the same mixing component over the MCMC iterations; the figure reveals the somewhat low uncertainty of the clustering structure.
-The clustering is then estimated using the variation of information described in Section \ref{sub:posterior_summary}.
+The right panel of Figure \ref{fig:post} displays the posterior similarity matrix, that is, the proportion of times that two observations have been assigned to the same mixing component over the MCMC iterations; the figure reveals the somewhat low uncertainty of the clustering structure.
+The clustering is then estimated using the variation of the information loss function described in Section \ref{app:posterior_summary}.